gaehlerm/SoftwareEngineering/README.md

 In order to be flexible, you have to be able to adapt your code.
 You have to change its structure.
 You have to refactor.
 This is a hard task and you’re probably afraid that you may break something.
 But it’s inevitable.
 You have to be able to change your code.
 That’s your job.
 Instead, you have to mitigate your fear of breaking the code.
 And the only way to do so are automated tests.
 Loads of it.
 Pretty much every single line of your code should be covered by a test.
 This is the only way how Agile can ever work out.

+# Requirements Engineering

+Written in collaboration with Felix Gähler

 # Mental health

-I didn't really think about this topic until I watched another youtube video about this topic.
+I didn't really think about this topic until I watched just another random youtube video about this topic[https://youtu.be/aK_Jq00Hd8E].
 It's not exactly the topic I wanted to write about in this book to begin with, but as I look at the other chapters around here, it probably makes sense to write about it as well.
 Because mental health is a huge problem in software engineering.
 Trust me, I've been there as well.
 Of course there are also physical problems because we sit too much, but probably more prevalent are mental health issues.

 First of all, we have to agree to the fact that we are not machines.
 We are humans.
 Our brain is just one of our organs and it can be damaged.
 And the most common cause of brain damage is excessive amounts of adrenalin and cortisone, two stress related hormons.
-These hormons are great as they allowed us to gain unnatural powers to fight off wild animals.
-But when exposed to them for a long time, they seriously damage our bodies and our brains.
+These hormons are great as they allowed us to suppress pain and gain powers to fight off wild animals.
+But when exposed to them for a long time, they seriously damage our bodies and brains.
 And this frequently happens in software engineering.
 We are constantly under pressure to deliver and do not have sufficient time to calm down again.
 On the long term, this is a serious issue as it causes burn-out and depression.

 One thing you certainly have to be aware of are your working hours.
-Working more does not make you more effective.
+Working more does not make you more productive.
 You might work overtime before an important deadline and your adrenalin boost may help you with it.
 But this is no sustainable working model.
 You'll need some time to calm down again.
 Working less might in fact make you more productive.
-I usually work only 80% (33 hours a week) because of this reason.
+I usually work only 80% (= 33 hours a week in Switzerland) because of this reason.
 Of course I'm in this lucky position that I can afford to work less.
-Furthermore it is important that you don't respond to emails and phone calls in your free time [https://youtu.be/C4GOekfDrOQ].
+Though some companies like Microsoft already experimented with a 4-day workweek as well, [https://4dayweek.io/case-study/microsoft] Furthermore it is important that you don't respond to emails and phone calls in your free time [https://youtu.be/C4GOekfDrOQ].

 There are several signs that you are at the brink of a burn-out and you should take them seriously.
 The easiest issue to spot are sleeping problems.
 This can be caused by too much adrenalin and makes you feel awake all the time.
 However your body and brain need some rest again to recover.
 In case you have serious sleeping problems you should definitely visit a doctor and take a step down at work.

 Another reason is bad mood and mobbing at the work place.
-This should also be adressed by your boss right away.
+This should be adressed by your boss right away.
 And if he doesn't fix it it's time you look for another job.
 You probably can't fix this on your own and you're only risking your mental health by staying any longer.
 Even if you like your job, it's not worth it.
 And chances are that you'll find another job that you like as well.
 I recommend talking to some of your friends about your problems.
 Probably they can pinpoint some of your problems and help you solve them.
 And yeah, I've also been there.
 I also quit a job before because the mood in the team was so bad and my boss wasn't going to do anything about it.

 On the other hand, there are also plenty of things that can make you feel better.
 Most notably if you have a good mood in your team.
 This is something that cannot be overstated.
 People who like working with their coworkers are less likely to suffer from mental problems and won't quit their job easily.
 It is said that already the old romans figured out that a good moral and motivation is important for their legions and a sense of humor was one of the criteria to be accepted into their legions [?].